chairiq/FoodCNNs/README.md

 Please cite this work as:

-Chairi Kiourt George Pavlidis and Stella Markantonatou, __Deep learning approaches in food recognition__, in the Book _MACHINE LEARNING PARADIGMS - Advances in Theory and Applications of Deep Learning_, Springer.
+Chairi Kiourt, George Pavlidis and Stella Markantonatou, __Deep learning approaches in food recognition__, in the Book _MACHINE LEARNING PARADIGMS - Advances in Theory and Applications of Deep Learning_, Springer.

 Bibtex